alexwillman/Project1-GNS3-Mid-Size-Company-Network/06-inter-vlan-routing-and-ospf.md

 ping 172.16.0.2
 ping 172.16.0.130
 ```
-A sucessful ping on each will confirm all VLAN SVIs are reachable on L3-Multilayer-SW1.
+A successful ping on each will confirm all VLAN SVIs are reachable on L3-Multilayer-SW1.

 ![](images/pingtestimg5.PNG)